FSI-898d (Rev. 4/29/14)

 In order to protect public health and to minimize the potential of food product adulteration, this exemption is restricted to the following non-potentially hazardous home processed foods.

 - Bakery products, i.e., bread, rolls, cookies, cakes, brownies, fudge, and double-crust fruit pies for wholesale marketing or retail agricultural venues such as farms, farm stands, farmers markets, green markets, craft fairs and flea markets.

 - Traditional jams, jellies, and marmalades made with high acid/low pH fruits.

-- Repacking/blending dried spices or herbs.
+- Repacking/blending of commercial dried spices or herbs.

 - Snack items such as popcorn, caramel corn and peanut brittle.